 Friands are almond mini cakes, a version of the classic Financier mini cakes.
 Both types are made with butter, egg whites, almond meal, powdered sugar and a small amount of flour.
 The major difference between the two types is in the butter: while in the Friands melted butter is used, the Financier is made with brown butter.

-Another difference lies in their shape: the Friands can be baked in any mold, while the classic Financiers are traditionally baked in rectangular molds.
+Another difference lies in their shape: the Friands can be baked in any mold, while the classic Financiers are traditionally baked in small rectangular molds.
 The story is that the resemblance of the rectangular golden cakes to a gold bar, is what gave them their name.

 Pairing the tiny cakes with Lemon curd is only a serving suggestion, though a very tasty one.
 It is also quite practical, as it puts the remaining egg yolks into good use, so it’s a win-win situation!
 Try it and enjoy.

 Makes: 12 mini Bundt cakes